On the Existence of "Maia variables": Contamination analysis of individual stars

 \subsection{TIC 467219052}

 This star has two potential nearby contaminants with Gaia magnitudes 12.06 and 12.94 (as seen in the third panel from left in Figure \ref{fig:select_custom_lcs}); the SPOC light curve captures 88\% of the flux from the star of interest.
 A custom light curve from the single-pixel aperture shows that the largest peaks below 7\,d$^{-1}$ are likely intrinsic to this star.
 The peak at $\sim$11.8\,d$^{-1}$ is significant in the custom light curve but is not present in the SPOC light curve.
 This may arise from some systematic variability in the custom light curve that was unable to be removed using the CBVs.
+Selecting the 6 leftmost pixels in the SPOC aperture and constructing a light curve yields a periodogram with significant peaks that agree with the SPOC-generated light curve.

 Further analysis using {\it TESS}-Localize provides some support to our conclusion that the lower frequencies arise from this star.
 The fits are not significant, but have $p < 0.2$, suggesting that this conclusion may be somewhat likely.